Course Number:

 Upon successful completion of this course, students will be able to:

-2. Set priorities in the provision of care with attention to patient needs and preferences, available resources and ethical aspects of patient care.
+2. Create priorities in the provision of care with attention to individual patient needs and preferences, available resources and ethical aspects of patient care.

-3. Practice self-reflection and self-analysis to identify areas for improvement.
+3. Demonstrate self-reflection and self-analysis to identify strengths and areas for improvement.

-4. Advocate for and provide individualized care for patients and families.
+4. Plan individualized, trauma-informed care for patients and families.

-7. Integrate concepts of resource utilization, quality improvement, and systems to enhance care delivery across the continuum of care.
+6. Explain the concept of continuous quality improvement to enhance care delivery across the continuum of care.

 Suggested Outcome Assessment Strategies